FoalTS/foal/docs/docs/authentication-and-access-control/groups-and-permissions.md

 ## The PermissionRequired Hook

-> This requires the use of `fetchUserWithPermissions`.
+> This requires the use of `User.findOneWithPermissionsBy`.

 ```typescript
 @PermissionRequired('perm')